-Finally, suppressed emotional motivation can keep you from getting started on a day’s writing, even if you are well-rested and otherwise free of distraction.
-This type of blockage often manifests most intensely near the middle of a project, once it begins to hit home just how much work still lies ahead before you will finish.
+Finally, suppressed emotional motivation can prevent you from getting started on a day’s writing, even if you are well-rested and otherwise free of distraction.
+This type of blockage manifests most intensely near the middle of a project, once it begins to hit home just how much work still lies ahead before you will finish.
 Although everyone has natural variance in their motivation levels, setting manageable, daily goals can help.

-Establishing a daily routine
+Establish a daily writing routine

-Make sure that your writing environment is clean, spacious, and free of distractions, and try to write at the same time every day for your core block.
+Make sure that your writing environment is clean, spacious, and free of distractions, and try to write near the same time every day for your core block.
 If your home is not conducive to your creative process, find somewhere else to work.
 Ensure that your workspace is comfortable as well, so that you can maintain your energy and focus for as long as possible.

 Learning to court inspiration throughout your day

-Part of the reason for this is that we are immersed in countless stories that are embedded into our everyday interactions, and developing an eye for spotting them is like casting a net out into a river.
+Part of the reason for this is that we are immersed in countless stories that are embedded into our everyday interactions, and developing an eye for spotting them is like casting a net into a river.
 Every now and again, a great catch will simply float your way.
-Keep the pad near you bed at night as well, so that any ideas that come while falling asleep or even in dreams are easy to capture too.
+Keep the pad near your bed at night as well, so that any ideas that come while falling asleep or even in dreams are easy to capture too.

-“Write a two paragraph description of a character’s daily routine.”
+- “Write a two paragraph description of a character’s daily routine.”

-“Decide how I want to open and close this scene.”
+- “Decide how I want to open and close this scene.”

-“Outline the core events of this chapter, then write a few sentences describing each in greater detail.”
+- “Outline the core events of this chapter, then write a few sentences describing each in greater detail.”